 A robust process that allows us to identify innovations that will best improve patient care

 SHIL receives many submissions each year, ranging from simple but highly effective devices such as our Rhinopinch though to complex data analysis platforms such as those provided by spin-out company Aridhia.
 To aid the speed of our evaluation process, and increase the chance of your idea being taken forward for development, we strongly recommend reading the SHIL selection criteria.
-Our Business Development Managers, who evaluate all ideas submitted to us for their technical and commercial feasibility, use this same criterion to decide which innovations to investigate further.
+Our Innovation Managers, who evaluate all ideas submitted to us for their technical and commercial feasibility, use this same criterion to decide which innovations to investigate further.

 When deciding whether to submit a proposal to SHIL, please consider the following.